ardytstrn/yakut/docs/03-user-guide/03-core-concepts.md

 - **Interaction:**
   - `scope define --include 192.168.1.0/24 --exclude 192.168.1.100 --notes "Internal pentest for HR department"`
   - `scope show`
-  - When a module is about to run against a target, Yakut would check if the target is within scope.
+  - When a capability is about to run against a target, Yakut would check if the target is within scope.

 ---

 Understanding these core concepts will significantly enhance your ability to navigate and utilize the Yakut framework.
-The next section, **[Common Commands]()**, will show you how to put these concepts into action.
+The next section, **[Common Commands](./04-common-commands.md)**, will show you how to put these concepts into action.